-JUDITH COFFMAN: Hi.
-I'm Judith Coffman [misspelled?
-01:14:27] and I think this last discussion has been rich.
-It leads me to a question, which is whether a more formal, even if behind-the-scenes discussion, such as took place between interaction and DOD to set up some guidelines on how humanitarian organizations work with DOD might be appropriate, whether that is appropriate and useful to help set out some of those roles and responsibilities, discuss the lessons learned, draw the line, and do forward planning instead of having this sniping at each other that can sometimes occur in the moment.
+JUDITH KAUFMANN: Hi.
+I'm Judith Kaufmann and I think this last discussion has been rich.
+It leads me to a question, which is whether a more formal, even if behind-the-scenes discussion, such as took place between InterAction and DOD to set up some guidelines on how humanitarian organizations work with DOD might be appropriate, whether that is appropriate and useful to help set out some of those roles and responsibilities, discuss the lessons learned, draw the line, and do forward planning instead of having this sniping at each other that can sometimes occur in the moment.